Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 Is turmeric milk good for you?

-Yes, turmeric milk is generally considered a healthy drink for most adults.
-It combines the nutritional benefits of milk with the antioxidant and anti-inflammatory properties of curcumin.
-Adding black pepper significantly increases curcumin absorption, making it more effective.
+Yes — turmeric milk is generally a healthy drink for most adults.
+It combines the nutrition of milk with the antioxidant and anti-inflammatory power of curcumin.
+Adding black pepper makes the curcumin much more absorbable.

 How many calories are in turmeric milk?